-Response and com nments Litter hotspot used on a regular basis for littering in 17-18 4 (illegal dumping ho hotspots captured in otspots), no information for litter 17-18 What are the main items littered at these hotspots?
+Response and com nments Litter hotspot used on a regular basis for littering in 17-18 4 (illegal dumping hotspots), no information for litte hotspots captured in 17-18 What are the main items littered at these hotspots?
 See above Current measures aimed at contributing towards the zero littering target No specific programs in 2017- 18 apart from Keep Australia Beautiful Campaign Keep Australia Beautiful information is being used.
 The City also created waste education material to address littering and illegal dumping issue.
 In 2018 our Sustainability Team investigated the use of single use plastics by the city and the users of it's facilities and at City events.
-Key findings are in the attached report.
-Estimated cost of clean-up (due to collection, disposal, education, infrastructure and enforcement) \$18,820, this cost al disposal of illegal du
+Key findings are in the attached report. clean-up (due to collection, disposal, education, infrastructure \$18,820, this cost also includes removal and disposal of illegal dumping